Charlie Martin

 The Alpine A110 GT.
 It’s become something of a cliché among motoring hacks, but I do think it’s about as close to perfect as anything I’ve driven.

-It’s rapid but doesn’t overwhelm, and the steering felt wired directly into my brain.
-It helps that it’s great at all the mundane day-to-day stuff too: I averaged 44mpg on the motorway driving it to Spa-Francorchamps and back, and the ride’s smooth enough not to break your immersion in a good drive.
+It’s rapid but doesn’t overwhelm, and the steering feels wired directly into your brain.
+It helps that it’s great at all the mundane day-to-day stuff too: I averaged 44mpg on the motorway driving one from London to Spa-Francorchamps and back!

 My only real complaints about it are those inherent to mid-engined sports cars, in that I can’t take all my family out in it, and that I can’t afford one.